cgranier/preparecms/README.md

 I think I could swap most of the file writing code for a function.
 I just need to sit down and think about it some more.

-Since I have two CMS accounts with YouTube, I will probably add code to read data from both accounts and add a column to identify the account.
+DONE: Since I have two CMS accounts with YouTube, I will probably add code to read data from both accounts and add a column to identify the account.
 This way, I could import both accounts into one database and create both individual and combined reports.